Byson94/byson94.github.io/_posts/2025-06-29-my-first-post.md

   - story
 ---

+## Introduction

 Hello there!

 I made this website so that I can post about projects that I am working on and also write blogs about them!
 I am pretty committed to making many projects so I will be posting more here from time to time.

-Since I don't have much to talk about anything here, let me tell you more about how I got into software development.
+Since I don't have much to talk about anything here, let me tell you my story on how I got into software development, what struggles I faced, how I overcame them and my suggestion towards newbies from this story.

+## My story

 It was in early 2024 that I made my first software.
 It was a [2D game](https://en.wikipedia.org/wiki/2D_computer_graphics) about shooting things and then gaining powerups from it.
 I made this game using [GDevelop](https://gdevelop.io/) an open-source game engine that required no code to make games.
 It was like a great base that helped me understand a lot of things and move towards low -evel programming.